 Indiana has similar rules.
 The statute of limitations is two years pursuant to Indiana Code 34-20-3-1(b)(1).
 Indiana’s statute of repose is also ten years from the delivery of the product to the initial user or consumer pursuant to Indiana Code 34-20-3-1(b)(2).
 On the other hand, if the cause of action accrues between eight and ten years after the initial delivery, the claimant has two years from that time to bring an action.

 Illinois law sets forth the statute of limitations and statute of repose for product liability actions based upon the doctrine of strict liability in 735 ILCS 5/13-213(b).
 A claimant must bring such an action within the “applicable limitations period,” which varies by the type of injury.
 For example, the statute of limitations for actions arising from damage to real property is five years pursuant to 735 ILCS 5/13-205.
 The statute of repose is the first to expire of either of the following periods:

-- Ten years from the date of first sale, lease or delivery of possession to its initial user, consumer, or other non-seller; or
+- Ten years from the date of the first sale, lease, or delivery of possession to its initial user, consumer, or other non-seller; or

 However, if the defendant made express warranties or promises regarding the product for a longer time period, then that time period applies.
 There are also exceptions pursuant to 735 ILCS 5/13-213(c)-(d) regarding when the product has been altered and when the plaintiff discovers the injury.

 These statutes may affect a product liability claim